karmada-io/website/blog/2022-10-26-test-report/index.md

 From the qps of karmada-apiserver and the request latency of karmada-etcd, we can know that the number of requests to karmada-apiserver is kept at a high level.
 In Pull mode, karmada-agent of each member cluster needs to maintain a long connection with karmada-apiserver.
 We can easily conclude that the number of requests for karmada-apiserver will be N times that of configuration in karmada-agent(N=`#Num of clusters`).
-Therefore, in the scenario of a large number of Pull mode clusters, we recommand increasing the `--max-requests-inflight`, `--max-mutating-requests-inflight` in karmada-apiserver and `--quota-backend-bytes` in karmada-etcd to improve the throughout of the control plane.
+Therefore, in the scenario of a large number of Pull mode clusters, we recommend increasing the `--max-requests-inflight`, `--max-mutating-requests-inflight` in karmada-apiserver and `--quota-backend-bytes` in karmada-etcd to improve the throughout of the control plane.

 Now Karmada provides the ability named [cluster resource modeling](https://karmada.io/docs/next/userguide/scheduling/cluster-resources) to make scheduling decisions in scenario of dynamic replica assignment based on idle cluster resources.
 In the process of resource modeling, it will collect node and pod information from all clusters managed by Karmada.
 This imposes a considerable performance burden in large-scale scenarios.